 What are symptoms of high bilirubin levels in adults?

-The following are some of the potential underlying causes of elevated bilirubin and associated and their associated symptoms and signs (this is a short list, not complete list):
+The following are some of the potential underlying causes of elevated bilirubin and associated and their associated symptoms and signs (this is a short list, not a complete list):

-Anemia (red blood cell destruction as a cause) symptoms and signs include
+Anemia (red blood cell destruction as a cause) symptoms and signs include:

 - pallor, and

-Viral hepatitis symptoms and signs include
+Viral hepatitis symptoms and signs include:

-Biliary obstruction symptoms and signs include
+Biliary obstruction symptoms and signs include:

 - light-colored stools,